 You’ve heard that real estate is a good long-term investment.
 But when you consider the prospect of taking out a personal loan for hundreds of thousands of dollars, it can be difficult to understand why.

 It all comes down to your home equity investment—the portion of your home that you own outright.
-Want to understand how you develop home equity and how you can enjoy it over time?
+Want to understand what home equity means, how you develop home equity, and how you can enjoy it over time?

 In this guide, we’ll give you the 411 on home equity and the ways you can tap into it.